przemwo/js-blog-project/pages/2019-05-14-gently-introduction-to-react-hooks/index_en.md

 }
 ````

 Let's write a function component now.
 The goal is to write a component that has exactly the same functionality as the class component.
-Let's start with empty arrow function:
+Let's start with an empty arrow function:

 ````jsx
 import React from 'react';